bacpop/beebop/README.md

 ```

-If you run the application for the first time in development you need to add the secrets into `env.development`.
-Run the following command to decrypt the secrets:
+If you run the application for the first time in development you need to env variables into `.env`.

 Login to the vault:
 ```